 Managing Chemical Substances

-Management of chemical substances is a key priority for the Company from the perspective of social responsibility.
-In addition to observing all laws and regulations, our group-wide efforts ensure the correct management of chemical substances while we remain mindful of globally expanding environmental issues.
-To this end, we have defined the responsibility to local and international communities as one of the TOK Group Creeds, which break down the management principles, and have been working to reduce our impact on the environment, including combating global warming, managing chemical substances, effectively utilizing resources, and reducing waste, thereby gearing up our product stewardship activities.
+Management of chemical substances is one of the key priorities for TOK from the perspective of social responsibility.
+In addition to compliance with all laws and regulations, group-wide efforts ensure the proper management of chemical substances in the supply chain while TOK remains mindful of globally expanding environmental issues.
+The Group defined its responsibility to local and international communities as one of the TOK Group Creeds that break down the management principles, and the Group has been working to reduce the impact on the environment by combating global warming, managing chemical substances, effectively using resources, and reducing waste, thereby gearing up the product stewardship activities for development of the semiconductor ecosystem as a material issue.

 Accurately Evaluated Chemical Substance Risks in a Timely Fashion and Properly Managed These Risks

-The risk management of chemical substances can be interpreted as risk management of each part of the supply chain.
-To this end, it is necessary to provide information in accordance with the flow of materials.
-In each of the development, manufacturing, sales, and disposal stages, TOK creates and implements procedures for complying with all laws and regulations and managing risks.
+To this end, it is necessary for the TOK Group to provide information in accordance with the flow of materials.
+In each of the development, manufacturing, sales, and disposal stages, TOK creates and implements procedures for complying with all laws and regulations in order to manage all relevant risks.

 chemical_substance_eng_1.png